NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submission_Workflow.md

 The lifecycle of a project in the GDC describes the workflow throughout the data submission process.
 The project lifecycle starts with the upload and validation of data into the project and ends with the release of the harmonized data to the GDC Data Portal and other GDC data access tools.
 Throughout the lifecycle, the project transitions through various states in which the project is open for uploading data, in review, and processing.
 This lifecycle is continuous as new project data becomes available.

-To summarize the project lifecycle and transitions to the various states of the project, the following operations can be performed by the submitter:

-*Note:* "Submit to the GDC" and "Release" actions can be performed only if the user has release privileges.

 ### Project State
 The diagram below demonstrates the transition of a project through the various states.
 Initially the project is OPEN for data upload and validation.
 When the data is uploaded and ready for review, the submitter changes the project state to REVIEW.
 During the REVIEW state, the project is locked so that additional data cannot be uploaded.
 If data changes are needed during the review period, the project can be re-opened and the state changes back to OPEN.
 When review has been completed and the submitter submits the data for GDC processing, the project state changes to SUBMITTED.
 When the data has been processed, the project state changes back to OPEN for new data to be submitted to the project.